openaps/docs/docs/Setup/rpi.md

 # Setting Up the Raspberry Pi 2

 In order to use the RPi2 with openaps development tools, the RPi2 must have an operating system installed and be set up in a very specific way.
-By far, the most convenient approach for setting up the RPi2 is by avoiding the use of cables, which is also known as a headless install.
+By far, the most convenient approach for setting up the RPi2 is by avoiding the use of cables.
 This is the quickest way to get up and running with your RPi2 and avoids frustration.

 For the install, you will need: